Gluesticks Blog

 Watch our step by step video!

-The boys are at scout camp all week so it’s just me and the girls all afternoon while the baby naps.
+The boys are at scout camp all week so it's just me and the girls all afternoon while the baby naps.
 My girls love watching are obsessed with watching kids craft videos on Youtube.
 There are so many projects on our to-do list and we decided to give these DIY jelly soap try.
 We blended a few different methods and were happy with the results!
 The best part was that we already had all of the ingredients.
-We’ve now made this soap a couple of times and found that by adding an extra packet of unflavored gelatin, that the soap is a bit more sturdy.
+We've now made this gummy soap a couple of times and found that by adding an extra packet of unflavored gelatin, the soap is a bit more sturdy.
 You can make it with one envelope, but if you have two go ahead and use both!
 Here is our adaptation.

 As with all soap: KEEP OUT OF REACH OF CHILDREN unless being supervised by an adult.